koral--/android-gradle-localization-plugin/README.md

 * `escapeApostrophes` - default=`true`, if set to false apostrophes (`'`) won't be escaped
 * `escapeQuotes` - default=`true`, if set to false double quotes (`"`)  won't be escaped
 * `escapeNewLines` - default=`true`, if set to false newline characters won't be escaped
-* `escapeBoundarySpaces` - default=`true`, if set to false leading and trailing spaces won't be escaped so they will be effectively removed at compile time
 * `convertTripleDotsToHorizontalEllipsis` - default=`true`, if set to false triple dots (`...`) won't be converted to ellipsis entity `&#8230`
 * `escapeSlashes` - default=`true`, if set to false slashes (`\`) won't be escaped
 * `normalizationForm` - default=[Normalizer.Form.NFC](http://docs.oracle.com/javase/8/docs/api/java/text/Normalizer.Form.html#NFC)